Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: The MovieLens Interaction Generation Mechanism

 \subsubsection{Recommendation with preferred algorithm}

-At stage $R_2$, MovieLens allows users to choose their preferred recommendation algorithm; consequently users can continue to rate movies among the recommended titles in an iterative manner \eg submitting ratings of recommended movies shown on the current web page, and receiving the next list of recommended movies to rate on the next web page.
-The movies recommended are from $M_2$, a much larger pool of movies than $M_1$.
+At stage $R_2$, MovieLens allows users to choose their preferred recommendation algorithm; consequently users can continue to rate movies among the recommended titles in an iterative manner \eg submitting ratings of candidate movies shown on the current web page, and receiving the next list of candidate movies to rate on the next web page.
+The movies recommended on these pages are from $M_2$, a much larger pool of movies than $M_1$.

 The platform offers four distinct algorithms: (1) a non-personalized algorithm to recommend movies with the highest average ratings; (2) the same Pick-Groups recommender in $R_1$; (3) an Item-Item recommender to use cosine similarity on item-mean-centered rating vectors for recommendations; (4) an SVD recommender which utilize the FunkSVD algorithm~\cite{paterek2007improving} to capture latent patterns among the collected user-item interaction data.
 If a user does not choose any preferred recommendation algorithm, the default choice is Algorithm (3), \ie an item-item recommender.